jobevers/diagonal-crop/README.md

 Making the crop is relatively simple; at a high level the image is rotated and then cropped.

-For large images rotation can be expensive so first, the image is cropped down to the bounding box of the target area.
+For large images rotation can be expensive.
+So first, the image is cropped down to the bounding box of the target area.
 The bounding box is shown in white:

 ![Alt Text](media/lenna-bounding-box.png?raw=true "Title")